-Interacting with other children is an ideal opportunity for your child to make friends and hone social skills.
-Get the most out of toddler playdates.
+Interacting with other children creates an ideal opportunity for your child to make friends and hone social skills.
+Here’s how to get the most out of toddler playdates.

-Preparing for a playdate, diffusing difficult situations, ensuring a stress-free, fun experience for both you and your child: here’s what you need to know.
+Here’s what you need to know to prepare for a playdate, defuse difficult situations, and help ensure a stress-free, fun experience for both you and your child:

 Scheduling a playdate.
 Your child probably won’t start truly interacting with other kids until age 3.
 Signs that your child is ready to play with a friend include being more

 aware of other people’s feelings (asking why another child is sad, for example) and showing curiosity about what her neighbor is doing or playing with.

 Keep in mind that at this age, your child probably hasn’t yet mastered the idea of cooperation and doesn’t have enough vocabulary to explain her

 frustrations.
 This means you should be ready to do damage control if tempers start to get out of hand during toddler play.

 Preparing for the playdate.
 Start by reaching out to the other child's parents and setting some mutual goals.
 Agreeing to keep the

 playdate short will help ease the frustrations that result when kids are overly tired or stimulated.
 Once you’ve scheduled the playdate, give your tot a

 heads-up.
 Tell him that Sam is coming over to play and that he’ll need to share his toys.
 Let him choose some special toys that can be put away, and not